 One of the things I love most about the web is how fast everything changes.
 It is hard to keep up, but that is perfect for somebody like me who seems to suffer from ADD.
 There is always something new happening and that is exactly what I try to share in this category.
 If you want to stay up-to-date keep an eye on what I post here.

 Boagworld is not just my blog; its a community of designers, developers and website owners who support one another.
 One of the ways we do that is by answering each other questions.
-If you have a question about any aspect of the web or digital strategy, ask it here.
+If you have a question about any aspect of the web or digital strategy, email Paul and he will answer here.
 Alternatively check out the existing questions and add your answer to the mix.

 If it's shiny and new then you can guarantee I will be playing with it.
 From new web apps to the latest hardware and software, I share those little discoveries that make a web users life easier.
 You will find something in this section whether you are a designer, developer or website owner.